0xMilord/renderiq/TECHNICAL_MOAT_IMPLEMENTATION_COMPLETE.md

 ## 🎉 Implementation Summary

 All 7 stages of the Technical Moat Pipeline have been implemented and integrated into the Renderiq codebase.
+Additionally, a **Prompt Refinement stage** has been added as a "detour" for system-generated prompts.
 The system now uses cost-effective AI models for intelligent processing, with expensive models reserved only for final generation.

 ---